Mitch McGary: Freshman

 Prior to the 2013 NCAA Division I men's basketball tournament, Jeff Goodman of CBSSports.com named Michigan with McGary first among tournament teams in terms of having the most future NBA talent on its roster (in the absence of Kentucky who was relegated to the 2013 National Invitation Tournament).
 As a number four seed, Michigan defeated its first NCAA tournament opponent, South Dakota State, 71–56 on March 21 with McGary making his third start of the season and contributing 13 points and 9 rebounds.
 The 27th victory of the season gave the team its most wins in 20 years and matched head coach John Beilein's career high.
 Two days later McGary made his fourth career start, adding career highs of 21 points on 10-for-11 shooting and 14 rebounds against VCU in a 78–53 victory.
 His 10–11 (90.9%) field goal percentage is the best shooting performance by a Wolverine in the NCAA Tournament (min 10 attempts).
 In the first two tournament games combined, he shot 16-for-20.
 On March 29 against Kansas, McGary earned his third consecutive start and 5th start of the season.
 He scored a career-high 25 points and career-high tying 14 rebounds, marking his second consecutive and fourth career double-double.
 He shot 12-for-17 in the game.
 McGary joined Blake Griffin (2009) as the only two players in the last 15 NCAA Division I men's basketball tournaments to achieve 14 or more rebounds and 21 or more points in back-to-back games.
 With his tournament run, McGary became the Big Ten Conference leader in field goal percentage (although he slipped just below Victor Oladipo at the end of the season).
 In the regional finals on March 31 against Florida, McGary contributed 9 rebounds and 11 points, including 8 points as Michigan opened up a 13–0 lead to start the game.
 McGary also added a career-high 5 steals during his fourth consecutive start.
-5 steals tied Ricky Green (1977) and Tom Stanton (1977) as the best single-NCAA Tournament game performance in school history, but was surpassed by Derrick Walton in 2018.
+5 steals tied Rickey Green (1977) and Tom Stanton (1977) as the best single-NCAA Tournament game performance in school history, but was surpassed by Derrick Walton in 2018.
 McGary and Stauskas joined Most Outstanding Player Trey Burke on the 5-man South All-Regional team.
 Following the regional championship postgame prayer and with Mrs. Beilein's consent, McGary and Tim Hardaway Jr. gave head coach John Beilein a gatorade shower.
 In the April 6 national semifinal against Syracuse, McGary contributed 10 points and 12 rebounds along with a career-high 6 assists.
 Two nights later, Michigan lost in the championship game to Louisville by an 82–76 margin as McGary contributed 6 points, 6 rebounds, a steal, a block and an assist.
 McGary made the 7-man All-Tournament team (which was revised multiple times) along with teammates Burke and Albrecht.
 In his six NCAA Tournament starts, he averaged a double-double with 14.3 points and 10.8 rebounds.
 McGary finished the season as the Big Ten conference freshman leader in rebounding and placed second to Victor Oladipo in field goal percentage (59.87% vs. 59.82%).